rahuln2002/Grammatical-Error-Detection-GED/README.md

 # Grammatical Error Detection (GED)

 Grammatical Error Detection (GED) is a crucial task in Natural Language Processing (NLP) that focuses on identifying grammatical mistakes in text.
 GED is especially beneficial for Grammatical Error Correction (GEC) systems and helps second-language learners improve their writing skills.
-This repository contains the code, datasets, and models I developed for GED experiments.
+This repository contains the code, datasets, and models developed for GED experiments.

 ## Features
 - Fine-tuned Transformer-based models (BERT, RoBERTa) for GED.